 Gum disease can be easy to overlook until it reaches a point of tooth mobility and loss.
 Sadly, most people don’t realize the toll it takes on their bodies as a whole.
 Professional periodontal care does more than just work to help save your smile.

-Dr. Kip Saunders is one of the most experienced gum health experts in The Woodlands and Conroe areas.
+Our doctors at PCE are the most experienced gum health experts in The Woodlands and Conroe areas.
 If gum disease “runs in your family” or you’re considering a state-of-the-art treatment such as TeethXpress dental implants, we encourage you to call our office.
 We’ll be happy to meet with you and discuss your concerns.
 No referral is needed!